7 Best Dental Plans for Seniors | Affordable Dental Care for Seniors

 These plans differ from in-house membership plans, which are private discount options offered through your personal dentist’s office (some dentists offer them, others don’t, but they provide a flat discount on all services.)

 With a dental savings plan, you sign up through the discount dental program through a third-party carrier.
 But unlike dental insurance, the discount plan doesn’t have deductibles to pay, waiting periods to endure, or tiers of coverage.
 It simply offers a fixed, flat discount on services in addition to two fully covered checkups and healthy mouth cleanings a year.
 Plus some dental plans include vision and hearing benefits too!
 You might even say it’s better than having dental insurance!
+When comparing dental insurance plans, dental savings plans might be the better option.

-Best Dental Plans for Seniors
+Related: 6 Best Dental Discount Plans

 Carrington 500 + Aetna Dental Access combined dental plan is perfect for seniors who don’t have dental insurance or don’t like the coverage their dental insurance plan offers.
 1Dental combined the two most popular dental discount plans to get maximum savings for both general and specialist dental services.
 You can get two dental plans for the price of one (this is not insurance.)